Trucking Software vs Spreadsheets

 The migration takes about 30 minutes if you have your data handy.
 It breaks into six steps:

 • 2.
-Connect your fuel card.
-Major fleet cards (EFS, Comdata, and similar) import into OTR — depending on the card, through a direct read-only connection or a CSV upload.
-Once connected, historical fuel data back-fills automatically.
-You don't need to migrate your fuel spreadsheet at all — OTR rebuilds it from source.
+Import your fuel-card transactions.
+Major fleet cards (EFS, Comdata, and similar) export a CSV of your transactions that imports into OverTheRoad.AI.
+Once your transactions are in, you don't need to migrate your fuel spreadsheet at all — OverTheRoad.AI rebuilds it from the imported data.

 • 3.
 Connect your Samsara ELD.
 Same read-only pattern.
 Miles by state, trip logs, and vehicle data sync.
 This alone eliminates your per-state mileage spreadsheet.

 • 5.
 Import your broker contacts.
 A simple CSV with broker name, MC#, email, and phone.
-OTR pulls payment history from the imported loads and starts tracking pay speed automatically.
+OverTheRoad.AI pulls payment history from the imported loads and starts tracking pay speed automatically.

 Pro Tip